 Tonlé aims to be transparent in our work with our production partners, employees, customers, and investors.
 Tonlé will openly share financial information, management policies, business practices, product sources, production, marketing and development program plans on a regular basis.
 This openness is tempered with respect to sensitive commercial or political information.
 We aim to be a leader in the sustainable fashion movement and set a high bar for best practices within industry.

-Tonlé’s organizational structure reflects a commitment to justice, fair employment, public accountability and progressive work practices.
-We seek the greatest possible efficiency at the lowest cost while involving workers in decision-making and management as often as possible.
+Tonlé’s organizational structure reflects a commitment to justice, fair employment, public accountability and progressive work practices, while involving workers in decision-making and management as often as possible.
 Tonlé promotes a work environment for our producers that is open and communicative.
 With our team, we regularly host meetings in which we discuss major financial decisions and growth opportunities.
 We also aim to promote producers to management positions as often as possible.
 Our entire production team in Cambodia is Cambodian and female led, which is unusual in typical garment factories within the country.

 We ensure a safe working environment that satisfies at a minimum all local statutory regulations.
 We provide a work environment that feels more like a sewing circle than an assembly line.
 We follow a lean manufacturing model, and workers are encouraged to learn new skills and join different teams.
 During training, both the trainee and the trainer are paid, and production team members can request training whenever they would like to learn a new skill.
 So, all of our production team have an opportunity to learn new skills and understand how a whole garment is put together, which makes their skills more transferable should they want to start their own business or have a higher-level position at tonlé or elsewhere.
 In addition to this we provide some health care benefits, free lunches every day, generous vacation packages, and team retreats.